-New Members: Click here for information on Atlanta Council BBYO chapter placement.
+New Members: Click here for information on the Greater Atlanta Region BBYO chapter placement.

 AZA and BBG have helped shape the lives of its members since 1924.
 We have a network of over 250,000 alumni, many of whom are leaders in the fields of business, entertainment and politics, and attribute much of their success to the experiences they had in BBYO.
 As you chart your way through high school, we invite you to join BBYO, where you will find a great group of friends and plenty of opportunities to help build your character, confidence, and social calendar.

 We "get" the stress that comes with starting high school, getting into college, and finding a place where you can be yourself.
 We provide opportunities for you to have fun in a comfortable, inclusive environment where lifelong friendships, skills and value systems are developed and nurtured.